-The rest of this article is organized as follows.
-We give a unified mathematical formulation for the problem of GAN inversion in Section~\ref{sec:definition}.
-The solution obtained, \ie~a latent code for a given image, should have two properties, which are also the two goals of GAN inversion.
-That is, the latent code should not only 1) reconstruct the input image faithfully and photorealistically but also 2) facilitate downstream tasks.
-Then, in subsequent sections, we take the two goals as the mainline position and introduce what efforts have been made by the reviewed methods and applications to meet these two purposes.
-The pretrained GAN model, $G(\z)$, has many choices, which we introduce in Section~\ref{sec:model_data}.
-To evaluate the solution, we need to consider two important aspects for GAN inversion: how photorealistic (image quality) and faithful (inversion accuracy) the generated image is, which we introduce in Section~\ref{sec:metrics}.
-The first goal depends on how the formulation is solved.
-It is usually a nonconvex problem due to the nonconvexity of $G(\z)$, for which finding accurate solutions is difficult.
-The second goal is primarily decided by which latent space to use.
+The rest of this survey paper is organized as follows.
+We first give a problem formulation of GAN inversion in Section~\ref{sec:definition}.
+The obtained latent code for a given image should have two properties: 1) reconstructing the input image faithfully and photorealistically and 2) facilitating downstream tasks.
+Achieving these two properties is also the goal of GAN inversion.
+Section~\ref{sec:model_data} introduces many different pretrained GAN models $G(\z)$.
+Subsequent sections introduce the efforts taken by different GAN inversion methods to reach the goal.
+To evaluate the performance of GAN inversion methods, we consider the two important aspects, how photorealistic (perceptual quality) and faithful (inversion accuracy) the reconstructed image is, in Section~\ref{sec:metrics}.
+The first aspect depends on how the formulation is solved.
+It is usually a nonconvex optimization problem due to the nonconvexity of $G(\z)$, for which finding accurate solutions is difficult.
+The second aspect is primarily decided by which latent space to use.
 Section~\ref{sec:space} introduces, analyses, and compares the characteristics of different latent spaces.
-In Section~\ref{sec:techniques}, \ref{sec:characteristics}, and \ref{sec:navigation}, we introduce how existing methods have attempted to provide solutions and discuss some important characteristics of these GAN inversion methods.
-Applications and future directions of GAN inversion are introduced in Sections~\ref{sec:applications} and~\ref{sec:outlook}, respectively.
+In Sections~\ref{sec:techniques}, \ref{sec:characteristics}, and \ref{sec:navigation}, we introduce how existing methods have attempted to provide solutions and discuss some important characteristics of these GAN inversion methods.
+Applications and future directions of GAN inversion are introduced in Sections~\ref{sec:applications} and~\ref{sec:outlook}.